-Commencement ceremonies are held four times a year: March, May, August, and December.
-Students must successfully complete all degree requirements and satisfy financial obligations to the college before participating in the commencement ceremony.
+Three commencement ceremonies are held each year: May, August, and December.
+Students must successfully complete all degree requirements (including posted grades) and satisfy financial obligations to the college before participating in the commencement ceremony.

 Students wishing to walk in a ceremony prior to completing degree requirements or satisfying financial obligations to the college, may petition the ADP Academic Policies Committee in writing at least one month prior to that ceremony.